stavlocker/SpotifyNoDupes/README.md

 4. You're done - you can basically change anything else you'd like.

 ## Run
+1. Using the `.exe` release file:
+    1. Download the `SpotifyNoDupes.exe` release file from the [release section](https://github.com/stavlocker/SpotifyNoDupes/releases)
+    2. Put the file in a directory of your choice (Notice that it will create cache files in the folder that it's in)
+    3. Open the command prompt and run the file (using `SpotifyNoDupes.exe`) or simply double click on the file to open it.
+2. Cloning the repository:
+    1. Clone the

-The script can be ran by executing the file `main`, and using the CLI interface to use the program.
+The script can be ran by executing the `main.py` file, and using the CLI interface to use the program.
 In this case, the program will ask you for your username and the playlist(s) you want to de-dupe.

 The usage for the program is `main.py [username] [Playlist1 Playlist2 Playlist3...]` where the two arguments are optional. _Note that you can't enter playlists without a username - the first argument has to be the username._
  - `Username`: Your username